If there’s one thing for sure, this pocket-sized East London market will put a sting in your step.

 …music to our ears.

-NOTE: Netil Market is open all week long.
-At least, some of the permanent pitches are.
-The pop-up market happens every Saturday, otherwise it’s probably best to check on each business’s individual channels.
+NOTE: Many of Netil Market’s permanent pitches are open all week long.
+The pop-up market happens every Saturday 11am-6pm, otherwise it’s probably best to check on each business’s individual channels.
 You can also find some additional information via Netil Market’s website here.

 Netil Market | 11-25 Westgate Street, London, E8 3RL